Skip to Main Content

 Full coverage

-Why Erie made our list: Erie Insurance is a standout choice for drivers in Cincinnati and its 12-state coverage area, reflecting a strong commitment to customer satisfaction and robust policy options.
-With a Bankrate Score of 4.0, Erie is noted for its personalized service approach and high J.D.
+Why Erie made our list: Erie Insurance is a standout choice for drivers in Cincinnati and its 12-state coverage area, reflecting a strong commitment to customer satisfaction, low average rates and robust policy options.
+With a Bankrate Score of 4.1, Erie is noted for its personalized service approach and high J.D.
 Power satisfaction scores for auto insurance.
 Erie's long-standing presence since 1925 in the insurance market underscores its reliability and depth of experience.
 While its digital tools may not be the most advanced, Erie compensates with unique offerings like Rate Lock and extensive coverage options that cater to a variety of driver needs.

-Why Erie is the best for stable insurance costs: Erie's Rate Lock feature could make it an excellent option for drivers in Cincinnati looking for stable car insurance costs without worrying about annual rate increases.
+Why Erie is the best for low average rates: Erie's Rate Lock feature could make it an excellent option for drivers in Cincinnati looking for stable car insurance costs without worrying about annual rate increases.
 This feature allows customers to lock in their premium rates, which only change if significant alterations are made to the policy, such as adding or removing vehicles or drivers or changing the address.
-Combined with additional benefits like pet injury coverage and travel expenses included in full coverage policies, Erie provides not only stability in costs but also enhanced value in its insurance offerings.
+Combined with additional benefits like pet injury coverage and travel expenses included in full coverage policies, Erie provides not only lower than average premium rates, but also stability in costs and enhanced value in its insurance offerings.

 Scores and Ratings